116: COUSINS REUNITED IN WACO AFTER 45 YEARS

 The noon temperature began to climb as we headed northeast towards Waco; but the high heat and 90-mile drive didn’t concern my photographer’s wife whatsoever.
 After all, she was on her way to experience the ‘Gaines Factor’ in and around Waco for the next day and a half.
 That’s right; Vicki has followed Chip and Joanna Gaines and watched their reality TV show ‘Fixer Upper’ for years, but her visit to their Silos in 2016 didn’t quench her ‘Magnolia’ thirst.
 Three years earlier, we had made the ‘Gaines pilgrimage’ with Vicki’s cousin Kim Johnson and her aunt Sally Knight.
 The extreme heat of the day, along with the massive crowds, kept our visit to only a few hours – which was not enough time to satisfy Vicki’s palate for Chip and Jo Jo.

 At roughly 1:15pm, we arrived at our first of many ‘Fixer Upper’ sites – The Cedar Chest that was located a few miles east of downtown McGregor, Texas.
-Originally we thought there was a single Cedar Chest antique store to visit, but it turned out there was a collection of buildings that included Cedar Chest, Too and the Cedar Chest Antique Mall.
+Originally, we thought there was a single Cedar Chest antique store to visit, but it turned out there was a collection of buildings that included Cedar Chest, Too and the Cedar Chest Antique Mall.
 Each of those three places had been visited at one time by Chip and Joanna Gaines during the taping of their show; and my photographer’s wife was thrilled to walk in the footsteps of the “Magnolia Millionaires” – which is the nickname that Tom had given them.
 I had to laugh to myself because as much as my photographer grumbled about Chip and Joanna Gaines’ “Waco Tourist Traps”, he enjoyed searching for hidden treasures in antique shops and malls as much as Vicki does.

 The Cedar Chest Market was located a few miles outside of McGregor, Texas and was the first stop of many on our “Fixer Upper” tour.